A Review of

 If so, why do so many atheists espouse such an ethic?
 Smith somewhat condescendingly suggests that it is the remnant of ethical teachings learned elsewhere.
 Many atheists’ moral views were religiously formed prior to their abandonment of theism.
 “When they later became atheists, they then set out to reaffirm the core of their prior moral sensibilities and commitments in light of their beliefs in a godless universe.”
 (43) Using “motivated reasoning,” they engage in a sort of confirmation bias, failing to seek information that might “confirm or disconfirm a particular belief.”

 Smith then proceeds to ask: What kind of morality arises from a world without God—a naturalistic universe devoid of ultimate meaning or purpose?
 Our contemporary focus on universal benevolence and human rights, he claims, results from the transcendent monotheism of Judaism and Christianity.
 Smith is unconvinced that such an ethic could arise in a naturalistic world, nor that it is likely to continue if loosed from the moorings of transcendent monotheism.
 He calls upon atheists to articulate a rational and compelling reason for such high moral standards and concludes by once again suggesting that atheists ought “to consider the possibility that they are indeed overreaching in their claim to be able rationally to justify a commitment to universal benevolence and human rights.”
-(86)Christian Smith: Atheists 'ought to consider the possibility that they are indeed overreaching in their claim to be able rationally to justify a commitment to universal benevolence and human rights.'Click To Tweet
+(86)[click_to_tweet tweet=”Christian Smith: Atheists ‘ought to consider the possibility that they are indeed overreaching in their claim to be able rationally to justify a commitment to universal benevolence and human rights.'” quote=”Christian Smith: Atheists ‘ought to consider the possibility that they are indeed overreaching in their claim to be able rationally to justify a commitment to universal benevolence and human rights.'”]

 Two shorter, but no less meaty, chapters follow.
 The first is based upon a lecture given in 2016 at Brigham Young University in which he critiques certain sweeping claims made by some atheists regarding the existence of God.
 “There is a lot of misguided and sloppy thinking about science and religion going on these days … and critiquing that can help to sharpen our own critical thinking skills.”
 There is more than a little of a straw-man argument here.
 Still, it is familiar terrain for any intelligent theist who has debated such things with an atheist.
 Atheists often claim that science has shown that there is no God.
 By definition a discipline grounded in verifiable, quantifiable, data is incapable of addressing the question of whether or not there is a being who transcends the very world where such data is situated.
 It’s a fun read but this ground has been well tilled elsewhere.